SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Reproducibility Statement

-A symbolic model is \emph{complete} if it never omits real solutions: whenever the environment admits a way to solve a task, the planner can find a corresponding abstract plan in the model.
+A symbolic model is \emph{complete} if it never omits real solutions: whenever the environment admits a way to solve a skill planning problem, the planner can find a corresponding abstract plan in the model.
 Completeness rules out gaps in symbolic coverage that would make feasible problems appear unsolvable.